Prljavo Kazalište: 1996–2021: Post-war years, return to the regional scene

-Two factions of Prljavo Kazalište (2022–present)
+2022–present: Division within the group

 In 2022, the last two remaining members of the band's original lineup, Jasenko Houra and Tihomir Fileš, had a fallout, leading to Fileš trying to legally ban Houra and the rest of the group from performing under the name Prljavo Kazalište.
 Fileš claimed that the band was formed by Bogović and himself, with Houra joining on later, and that Prljavo Kazalište trademark was registered by himself.
 Houra stated that Fileš had registered the trademark only several years before the fallout, without Houra's and other members' knowledge, while Fileš claimed that he had notified band members about his actions.
 At the beginning of July 2022, as a part of the legal process, Houra's faction was temporarily banned from using the name Prljavo Kazalište on their live performances.
 However, less than a month later, on 29 July 2022, Zagreb Commercial Court lifted the ban, allowing Houra's faction to continue performing under the name Prljavo Kazalište.
 In 2023, Fileš founded a new band, also named Prljavo Kazalište, with Davorin Bogović and guitarist Alen Kraljić (formerly of Pips, Chips & Videoclips), who was later replaced by guitarist Saša Novak Radulović (formerly of Psihomodo Pop).
 In June 2023, Fileš stated that he had an official meeting with Houra and that "Houra doesn't seem to have a problem with the existence of two bands named Prljavo Kazalište".
 Houra himself refused to give any comments, stating that he had been focused on his band's new album.

 In July 2023, Houra's and Bodalec's faction of the band released the singles "Stare navike" ("Old Habbits") and "Makni se" ("Step Aside"), announcing their new studio album.
 Meanwhile, Fileš's and Bogović's faction of the group released the album Underground, originally recorded during the COVID-19 pandemic and musically inspired by Prljavo Kazalište's punk rock and new wave roots.